sb2nov/mac-setup/README.md

     $ npm install <package> # Install locally
     $ npm install -g <package> # Install globally

+To install a package and save it in your project's `package.json` file:

+    $ npm install <package> --save

 To see what's installed:

     $ npm list # Local